-West Papua Womens Office in Docklands and Democratic Republic of Congo Community (Victoria) are planting a tree in honour of Dag Hammarskjöld, the UN Secretary-General found dead on 18 September 1961 after a plane-crash near the border of the Democratic Republic of Congo (DRC) where he was mediating post-independence conflict.
+West Papua Womens Office in Docklands and Democratic Republic of Congo Community (Victoria) are planting a tree in honour of Dag Hammarskjöld, the UN Secretary-General found dead on 18 September 1961 after a plane-crash near the border of the Democratic Republic of Congo where he was mediating post-independence conflict.
 His death precluded his presentation to the 1961 UN General Assembly of a Decolonisation Program he had developed for the Non-Self-Governing Territory of Dutch-Nieuw Guinea (West Papua).
 The program would have deterred Indonesia from invading the territory in 1962, and thus rendered unnecessary the so-called peace treaty that facilitated its incorporation of the territory.

-Self-determination advocates are invited to plant their own tree and email a 2-minute video of the ceremony (or photo) to the West Papua Womens office.
-Diaspora communities from territories that have been decolonised and those that are still struggling for recognition are especially welcome.
+Self-determination advocates are invited to plant a tree and email a 2-minute video or photo of the ceremony to the West Papua Womens office.
+Diaspora communities from territories that have been decolonised, and those still struggling for recognition, are especially welcome.
 The videos will be presented to UN Sec-General Guterres on 29 September—the date Mr Hammarskjöld was buried in Sweden in 1961—by Herman Wainggai, West Papua’s UN Representative in New York.
-You can plant your tree at any time, but please ensure your video is sent to the office by 15 September 2020.
+(Click on ‘tree-plantings’ in Table of Contents to view videos and photos).

 How is planting a tree for Dag Hammarskjöld seeding a vote for West Papua at the UN?